1987 Defender Selection Series: South Australia Challenge (South Australia)

-National small boat champion Fred Neill initially skippered South Australia with 12-Metre veteran Sir James Hardy.
+National small boat champion Fred Neill initially skippered South Australia with 12-metre veteran Sir James Hardy.
 Hardy later stood down as skipper but stayed on with the syndicate.
-New South Welshman Phil Thompson was appointed helmsman and, following poor early showings, became the replacement skipper with John Savage in the afterguard.
+New South Welshman Philip Thompson was appointed helmsman and, following poor early showings, became the replacement skipper with John Savage in the afterguard.
 Irish offshore yachtsman Joe English (sailor) joined as main sheet trimmer.
+South Australia was too small for the strong wind conditions and was eliminated after series B.

 Taskforce '87 (Kookaburra I, II and III)

 The third syndicate was a well funded group known as Taskforce '87 and headed by Perth businessman Kevin Parry.
 Taskforce '87 built three boats, Kookaburra (KA-11), Kookaburra II (KA-12) skippered by Peter Gilmour and Kookaburra III (KA-15) skippered by Iain Murray.
 The afterguard of the Kookaburra boats were combined for the Cup finals, with Gilmour acting as skipper in the pre-race through the start, while Murray would take the helm for the race itself.
 Gilmour would then move over to mainsheet trimmer.
 The Kookaburra boats were designed by John Swarbrick and Iain Murray.